katersonnbert/gitnotes/GoLang.md

 	)
 	```

+- Unused imports are not allowed.
+- NOTE: Jumping ahead: Every package can contain an init() function, that is executed once upon import.
+If only
+code within the init() function of a package is required, but nothing of the package itself, it would be an
+unused import.
+To still allow this import, the following code can be used.

+    ```
+    _ import "fmt"
+    ```

 # Functions:
 - Go is a statically typed language.
 - Functions take zero or more arguments, arguments and return types have to be typed.